trickste/csvYaml/README.md

 # CSV - YAML

 ## Project Description
-This repository contains a web application that converts between "YAML" and "CSV" file formats.
+This repository contains a web application that converts between YAML and CSV file formats.
 It provides a user-friendly interface for uploading a file, processing it, and downloading the converted file.

 ## Key Components
 **csvYaml Module**: A custom Python module that handles the conversion between YAML and CSV.
 This module is packaged in a wheel file and used within the application container.